StratusLab/stratuslab.github.com/_posts/2012-10-03-try-launch-vm.md

 Launch
 ------

-[Configure][user-client-install] Cloud endpoint and credentials in the configuration file (default: *HOME/.stratuslab/stratuslab-user.cfg*).
+[Configure][user-client-config] Cloud endpoint and credentials in the configuration file (default: *HOME/.stratuslab/stratuslab-user.cfg*).

 Go to StratusLab [Marketplace][marketplace], search for an image and copy